alisdt/online_experiments_course/05_javascript.rst

         (x, y) => "The input was "+x+" and "+2*y;

     This new way isn't used as widely, as it's not supported on some older browsers and browser versions.

+    A function without a name is called an *anonymous function*.

 .. rubric:: Footnotes